Jougheaux/JPEG/README.md

 ## Instructions
 If you want to build this buy the hardware, look at the CAD, follow Dettlaff instructions (which are all in the folder with pre-configured firmware)
+Grip bottom is serialized so ask me for available numbers (I'll probably make a spreadsheet to claim if there's enough people making them)

 ## Hardware List
 Kellytime (Detlaff, Plusmotor)